yeshi16/SBA_319_MongoDB_Database_Application/README.md

 ## Project Structure

-The rood directory contains models, route, public, .env, app.mjs and config folders/ files Models
+The rood directory contains models, route, public, .env, app.mjs and config folders/ files

+Models
 Defines the user, movie, and celeb models in the models directory.

 Routes
 Defines the routes for users, movies, and celebs in the routes directory and handle CRUD operations.

-app.mjs to set up the Express application, connect to the database, and serve static files from the public directory.

-Public
-Defines the HTML files for the user interface in the public directory.

 DB
 Defines the conn.mjs file that handles the conncection set up for MongoDb

+app.mjs to set up the Express application, connect to the database, and serve static files from the public directory.